 WALK ON THE ARENA FLOOR LIKE A GLADIATOR!

 Is there any place in Rome more inspiring and fascinating than the Colosseum?
 Until today, this landmark has been widely overlooked by visitors and tour operators.
 Recently, however, the Colosseum’s administrators announced that visitors will be able to enter through the same doors used by the ancient gladiators on their way to the glories and dangers of the main stage.
 Tickets for this special entry will be for specific times, avoiding the need for visitors to wait on long lines.
 Yet, despite this commendable initiative, it is important that Rome visitors are aware that this is probably not the best way to see the arena of the Colosseum, as there are in fact better ways to see the arena, as for example joining a Colosseum tour that includes the underground area, as these also go to the arena without having to join group with more than 40 people.

 What is The Colosseum Arena

 Today, the word arena conjures images of sports or musical events.
-But historically, the “arena” was a stage for combat.
+But historically, the “arena” was a stage for combat, the gladiator stadium in Rome.
 The Latin word arena literally means sand, because the stage where gladiators fought was covered by a thin layer of sand.
 It was here that the gladiators and exotic animals engaged in mortal combat for the entertainment of the Romans and especially the Emperor.

 What Did They Do in the Colosseum?